MSN in APRN – PMHNP

 Care for Patients’ Mind & Body Across Healthcare Settings

 Are you ready to advance in your career while improving the health outcomes for patients in the latter stage of life?
-Regent’s Master of Science in Nursing (MSN) in Advanced Practice Registered Nursing (APRN) with a concentration in Psychiatric Mental Health Nurse Practitioner (PMHNP) will prepare you to provide holistic care to patients and their families with common, acute or chronic mental health problems.
-Through the PMHNP online program, you will learn to use advanced clinical judgment and practice to evaluate, diagnose and manage a plan of care for those struggling with various mental health issues.
-You will also learn a variety of techniques and services that are specifically geared toward populations based on age of life, diagnosis and healthcare settings.
+Regent’s Master of Science in Nursing (MSN) in Advanced Practice Registered Nursing (APRN) with a concentration in Psychiatric Mental Health Nurse Practitioner (PMHNP) can prepare you to provide holistic care to patients and their families with common, acute or chronic mental health problems.
+Through the PMHNP online program, you can learn to use advanced clinical judgment and practice to evaluate, diagnose and manage a plan of care for those struggling with various mental health issues.
+You can also learn a variety of techniques and services that are specifically geared toward populations based on age of life, diagnosis and healthcare settings.
 Available 100% online with practicums in your community and with only one scheduled on-campus event in Virginia Beach planned during the program.
 Learn more about the benefits of pursuing an advanced nursing degree.
-You will be eligible to apply for the APRN certification examination upon successfully completing this concentration.
+You can be eligible to apply for the APRN certification examination upon successfully completing this concentration.

 BUILD ON A STRONG FOUNDATION